ligato/docs/docs/plugins/vpp-plugins.md

 ### IP redirect

-Defined as the IP punt, IP redirect allows a traffic matching given IP protocol to be punted to the defined TX interface and next hop IP address.
-All those fields have to be defined in the northbound proto-modeled data.
-Optionally, the RX interface can be also defined as an input filter.
+IP redirect enables traffic matching a given IP protocol (e.g. v4) to be punted to the defined TX interface and next_hop IP address.
+The IP protocol, TX and next_hop fields must be defined in the northbound API.
+Optionally, the RX interface can be defined as an input filter.

-IP redirect is defined as `IpRedirect` object in the generated proto model.
-L3 protocol is defined as `string` value (transformed to numeric in VPP API call).
+IP redirect is defined as the `IpRedirect` object in the generated proto model.
+L3 protocol is defined as a `string` value (transformed to numeric in the VPP binary API call).
 The table is the same as before.

 If L3 protocol is set to `ALL`, the respective API is called for IPv4 and IPv6 separately.